 - the nest is made out of any beach debris: seaweed, driftwood, shells, and even human footprints – eggs are loosely covered with sand

 - Usually have 2 to 3 eggs in a clutch that are brownish-yellow with dark marks and incubate them for 25 to 30 days

-- The females will leave the chick after six days in the male’s care, and then she renests with a new male.
+- The female will leave the chick after six days in the male’s care, then she renests with a new male.
 The male may also choose to renest with a new female.